 Remote entry from smart application

 Remote entry is the newest entry method.
-You can control your locks from anywhere with many of the best keyless door locks.
 Just connect to your smartphone via Wifi, other protocol, or home automation hub.
 You'll never have to worry about leaving a key for a friend or forgetting to lock the door.

 "...security is the most important aspect of the best smart lock."